pushrocks/smartsocket/README.md

 [![node](https://img.shields.io/badge/node->=%206.x.x-blue.svg)](https://nodejs.org/dist/latest-v6.x/docs/api/)

 ## Usage
-We recommend the use of typescript.
+We recommend the use of TypeScript.
 Under the hood we use socket.io and shortid for managed data exchange.

 ### Serverside